US condemns Taliban restrictions on women’s education | Education

 "The United States condemns the Taliban's indefensible decision to prevent Afghan women from receiving a university-level education," White House NSC spokesperson Adrienne Watson said on Tuesday.

-“The United States is in touch with our partners and allies on this issue.
-We will continue to take steps to advance our shared efforts to support Afghan women and girls and provide robust humanitarian support to the people of Afghanistan,” he said in a statement.
+"The United States is in touch with our partners and allies on this issue.
+We will continue to take steps to advance our shared efforts to support Afghan women and girls and provide robust humanitarian support to the people of Afghanistan," she added in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)